Integrated Sustainability Analysis

 The program has received support under the Australia Awards Fellowships scheme funded through AusAID.
 The funding enables a training program in sustainable development techniques for leaders of small remote islands.
 Training programs are conducted at the University of Sydney, Sydney Institute of Marine Science (SIMS) and Norfolk Island.Please download our invitation letter and information for applicants.

-The program participants are Dr Murukesan Krishnapillai of the College of Micronesia-FSM from Yap Campus in the Federated States of Micronesia, Deveraux Talagi from the Premiers Office of the Niue Government, Cindy Ehmes from the Office of Environment and Emergency Management on Pohnpei in the Federated States of Micronesia, Simpson Abraham from the Office of Pacific Adaptation to Climate Change on Kosrae in the Federated States of Micronesia, June and Andrew Hosking from kia TAERIA on Mauke, Cook Islands, Pelenatita Kara from the Civil Society Forum of Tonga, Alissa Takesy from the Department of Resources and Development of the Government of the Federated States of Micronesia, and Christina Fillmed from the Yap State Environmental Protection Agency in the Federated States of Micronesia.
+The program participants are Dr Murukesan Krishnapillai of the College of Micronesia-FSM from Yap Campus in the Federated States of Micronesia, Deveraux Talagi from the Premiers Office of the Niue Government, Cindy Ehmes from the Office of Environment and Emergency Management on Pohnpei in the Federated States of Micronesia, Simpson Abraham from the Office of Pacific Adaptation to Climate Change on Kosrae in the Federated States of Micronesia, June and Andrew Hosking from kia TAERIA on Mauke, Cook Islands, Pelenatita Kara from the Civil Society Forum of Tonga, Alissa Takesy from the Department of Resources and Development of the Government of the Federated States of Micronesia, Christina Fillmed from the Yap State Environmental Protection Agency in the Federated States of Micronesia, Beraina Teirane from the Ministry of Line and Phoenix in Kiribati, Hassane Sambaouma from Agriventures Comoros in the Comoro Islands, Ibrahim Ahamada from the pan-African e-network project in the Comoro Islands, Anitelu Toe'api from the Civil Society Forum of Tonga in Tonga, Mafalu Lotolua from the Power Supply Department in Tuvalu, Motulu Jack Pedro from the Ministry of Foreign Affairs, Tourism, Trade, Environment and Labour in Tuvalu,

 Regarding sustainability, most island communities face two major challenges: energy supply and waste disposal.
 First, most islands do not have indigenous energy resources, but instead have to ship in fuels over often considerable distances, at a considerable financial burden.
 Second, most islands do not have enough space for operating landfills, so that waste is often burnt under hazardous conditions, with resulting toxic emissions to air.
 Especially the oil embargos forced many island governments to re-think their energy supply strategies, and to consider introducing renewable energy sources, and efficiency and conservation policies.
 Similarly, landfill shortage and high energy prices have stimulated debates about waste-to-energy facilities.
 Renewable energy technologies vary considerably between island settings, depending on the availability of resources such as hydropotential or agricultural wastes.
 On very remote, small islands, solar-photovoltaic is often the only feasible renewable energy source.
 Wind power is by far the most utilized renewable energy source on islands around the world.
 Amongst the many obstacles preventing new energy and waste technologies to be implemented on remote islands are regulatory, legal and institutional barriers, high upfront capital cost and lack of aid, lack of skills to maintain technically sophisticated facilities, lack of knowledge, especially by policy makers, and inappropriate technology design, small size of the island economies preventing economies of scale for some technologies, and visual obstruction, noise, odour and other community objections.